Want opportunities, promotion, and ever-growing influence? Here’s how:

 - The young man I got my old church to create a media position for because he needed a job.

-- The young lady that got to record in a studio for the first time because I paid the way.
+- The young lady that got to record in a music studio for the first time because I paid the way.

 I’ve had opportunities in life because of giving others opportunities in their lives.
 Really.
 It’s just the way life works.